Our top picks for interstate movers

 Collect and label boxes

-It can help to gather any packing materials you may need for your move a couple months in advance.
+It helps to get packing materials for your move at least a couple of months in advance, depending on how much stuff you have to pack.
 When you pack, label what’s in each box, along with which room it’s going in.

 Change your address and set up utilities